OrNixz/upcycled/README.md

 ## Description 📖

 This NestJS application provides a robust foundation for building a second-hand marketplace platform.
+Utilizing TypeORM as the Object Data Mapper (ODM) and SQLite as the database, this project enables developers to easily develop and manage large-scale second-hand marketplace applications.

 ## Features 🚀